pydanny/daniel.feldroy.com/posts/til/til-2025-07-how-to-type-args-and-kwargs.md

 Thanks to [Will McGugan](https://willmcgugan.github.io/) for explaining this to me.
 I'm a fan of his work, which includes the inestimable [Rich](https://github.com/Textualize/rich) and [Textualize](https://textual.textualize.io/) libraries!

+---

+Update

+- 2025-07-28: Luke Plant points out that Adam Johnson has a good article on this topic: https://adamj.eu/tech/2021/05/11/python-type-hints-args-and-kwargs/